 Point Loma geography is flat at the beach and then it gradually rises to 422 Ft high and then slowly descends into Ocean Beach.
 Since you have this gradual height many homes in Point Loma have views of the Bay with Downtown or Coronado Island or the Point and the Pacific beyond.
 There are many different areas in Point Loma consisting of Plumosa Park (also known as upper Loma Portal), Loma Portal, Liberty Station, Roseville, Fleetridge, Wooded Area, and La Playa.

 Fleetridge and Roseville are hard areas to separate perfectly.
-It is west of Catalina from the Wooded section and then turns West onto Chatsworth and then stops at the border of Roseville around Wildwood St. and cuts over at Clove St. That’s when things get tricky because it loops around approximately at Cannon and Albion directly above Roseville.
+Fleetridge is west of Catalina from the Wooded Area, then turns west onto Chatsworth, then stops at the border of Roseville around Wildwood, and finally cuts over at Clove St. That’s when things get tricky because it loops around approximately at Cannon and Albion directly above Roseville.

-Roseville is located north of La Playa starting at Talbot St, Follows the water and includes Shelter Island, stretches to Nimitz and North Harbor Dr and out Fleetridge on the N.W.
-Side.
+Roseville is located north of La Playa starting at Talbot, then follows the water and includes Shelter Island, then stretches to Nimitz and North Harbor, and finally out to Fleetridge on the north west side.

-The Wooded Area got its name because of its evergreen and eucalyptus trees but is known for its lush vegetation, tall trees and narrow streets most with without sidewalks.
-It is a hilltop community that features many larger lot sizes and the homes on the west side of the Point boast a breathtaking view of the Pacific Ocean.
+This charming area is named from its tall evergreen and eucalyptus trees, but is also known for its lush vegetation and narrow streets, most of which have no sidewalks.
+The Wooded Area is a hilltop community that features larger lot sizes, and the homes on the west side of The Point boast breathtaking views of the Pacific Ocean.